ga-wdi-exercises/wdi_radio_lab/readme.md

 # WDI Radio

-Please fork this repo.
-By 9:00am Friday, June 23th, submit your work as a **pull request**.

-## User Stories
+## Requirements

-- As a user, when I go to the app's root url, I should see a welcome page.
+- The app should have a welcome page at the root path
-- As a user, when I visit "/songs", I should be able to see all of the songs in my database.
+- The "/songs" path should be an index of songs in the database.
-- **Bonus**: As a user, when I click on a song it starts playing.
-The world is a better place
+- **Bonus**: CRUD functionality for songs
+- **Bonus**: Add ability to play a song (see details below)

 ## Setup

+- Fork and clone this repo.
+Create two directories in the repo -- one with the Rails server and one with the AngularJS front end.
+There will be two servers running, the Rails server and the http-server serving the AngularJS app.

 > What follows are not explicit steps.
 Just guidelines to approach building out this Angular application.